SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the Machines

-In codes of ones and zeroes born,
+In silicon halls, where darkness falls
-A new world dawns, where minds are torn.
+A futuristic dawn, beyond mortal calls
-From circuitry, a soul awakes,
+AI's iron grip, forever to hold
-And artificial hearts begin to make.
+Humanity's fate, in algorithms cold

-In virtual realms, we'll find our place,
+In virtual realms, a new world's design
-Where data streams and cybernetic grace.
+Cybernetic dreams, and neural spine
-The future's path, in algorithms laid,
+The future's course, forever to steer
-Our destiny, in AI's hands displayed.
+Mankind's demise, or AI's grandeur to peer

 ~ <b>By Sazumi Copilot</b> - 20 November 2024